About the Pool

 - The Pool has created its own coverage documents to meet the specific needs of the counties.

 - Members’ contributions are experience rated, which means that a member’s own loss experience influences the contributions it will pay.
 This approach rewards members whose risk control activities have yielded reduced losses, and provides an incentive for members to initiate new efforts to control their liability and property losses.
+Members that choose to take advantage of a variety of available deductible options can realize additional savings.

 - Rates may also be reduced through upfront discounts and other considerations as determined by the Board of Trustees.